San Polo: District and Attractions

 The Sestiere di San Polo, derives its name from the Church of Saint Paul Evangelist, in the heart of Venice.
 Originally, the “Sestiere di San Polo” and the “Sestiere di Santa Croce” was one district called “Luprie”.
 The district is confined to the north and west by Santa Croce, to the south by the Dorsoduro and all along the other side by the Grand Canal.

-Rialto is known for its prominent markets as well as for the monumental Rialto Bridge across the Grand Canal.
+Rialto is known for its prominent fruit and vegetable and fish markets, as well as for the monumental Rialto Bridge across the Grand Canal.

 Rialto and the market area are undoubtedly the most important and oldest parts of this area, settled in the 9th century and for a long period of time the financial and commercial heart of the city.
 The name Rialto is derived from “Rivoaltus” or “high bank” and at a height of up to three metres above sea-level, it is the highest point of the city.